upskiller-xyz/DaylightFactor/README.md

 </p>

-This project was funded by [**Belysnings Stiftelsen**](https://belysningsstiftelsen.se/) and provides a practical solution for performing daylight analysis directly within Autodesk Revit.
-The plugin enables architects and planners to quickly assess whether a design meets daylight compliance requirements based on the **Daylight Factor** method as defined in **SS-EN 17037**.
-Unlike traditional simulation-based tools, this plugin leverages **machine learning** to deliver near-instant daylight insights with minimal setup, making it ideal for early-phase design evaluation.
+This project provides a practical solution for performing daylight analysis directly within [Autodesk Revit](https://www.autodesk.com/se/products/revit/overview).
+The plugin enables architects and planners to quickly assess whether a design meets daylight compliance requirements based on the [Daylight Factor](https://climatestudiodocs.com/docs/daylightFactor.html) method as defined in [SS-EN 17037](https://www.sis.se/produkter/byggnadsprojektering/byggnadsutformning/SS-EN-170372018A120212/).
+Unlike traditional simulation-based tools, this plugin leverages **machine learning algorithms** to deliver near-instant daylight insights with minimal setup, making it ideal for early-phase design evaluation.

+Daylight Factor project was funded by [**Belysningsstiftelsen**](https://belysningsstiftelsen.se/).

-How it works:
+### How it works - Overview
-The plugin uses **Rhino.Inside.Revit** to extract room geometries and generates a simplified representation.
-This data is then sent to a machine learning model that has been trained on over **12,000 daylight simulation scenarios** with varying geometries.
+The plugin uses [Rhino.Inside.Revit](https://www.rhino3d.com/inside/revit/) to extract room geometries and generates a simplified representation.
+This data is then sent to a machine learning model that has been trained on over **12,000 daylight simulation scenarios** in Stockholm with varying geometries.
 Currently, analysis is performed on a **room-by-room basis**, allowing users to target individual spaces for compliance checking
-(ML analysis runs on a local server, which you need to set up once).
+(ML analysis runs on a local server, which you need to [set up](https://github.com/upskiller-xyz/server/blob/master/README.md#locally) once).
 The resulting **heatmap** and derived metrics are visualized directly within Revit.

 ### Built With